robcowart/elastiflow/INSTALL.md

 Environment Variable | Description | Default Value
 --- | --- | ---
 ELASTIFLOW_DICT_PATH | The path where dictionary files are located | /etc/logstash/elastiflow/dictionaries
-ELASTIFLOW_DEFINITION_PATH | The path where custom field definitions are located | /etc/logstash/elastiflow/definitions
+ELASTIFLOW_DEFINITION_PATH | The path where Netflow and IPFIX field definitions are located | /etc/logstash/elastiflow/definitions
 ELASTIFLOW_TEMPLATE_PATH | The path to where index templates are located | /etc/logstash/elastiflow/templates
 ELASTIFLOW_GEOIP_DB_PATH | The path where GeoIP DBs are located | /etc/logstash/elastiflow/geoipdbs
 ELASTIFLOW_GEOIP_CACHE_SIZE | The size of the GeoIP query cache | 8192